Address:

 What Should Your Strategy Be If You Have A Case In The Valencia/Santa Clarita Courthouse?

-There is no substitute to dealing with an attorney that has been down the road you are about to travel and had criminal defense success!
+There is no substitute for dealing with an attorney who has been down the road you are about to travel and has had criminal defense success!

-At the Hedding Law Firm, when I meet with clients I am typically able to gather all available information related to their case and then through my years of experience give them an idea of what they are up against and what the parameters are of the likely outcome.
+At the Hedding Law Firm, when I meet with clients, I am typically able to gather all available information related to their case and, through my years of experience, give them an idea of what they are up against and what the parameters of the likely outcome are.

 This straightforward and nonsense approach is the best way to handle your criminal matter.
-Over the course of the past 25 years, I have helped many clients work through their criminal situation and resolve their matter in a successful manner.
-It starts with a phone call and a face to face meeting.
+Over the past 25 years, I have helped many clients work through their criminal situation and resolve their matters successfully.
+It starts with a phone call and a face-to-face meeting.

 History Of The Santa Clarita Courthouse